 9Luke Pasqualino as Freddie McClair

 After his role as Freddie, Pasqualino was seen in television roles in Battlestar Galactica: Blood and Chrome and The Musketeers.
 In 2017 he appeared alongside Rupert Grint and Ed Westwick in comedy crime-drama Snatch and most recently appeared in Netflix’s latest fantasy series Shadow and Bone.

 10Ollie Barbieri as JJ Jones

 Likeable, off-kilter magician JJ Jones was a key part of ‘The Three Musketeers’ friendship group, but this prominent role didn’t lead to many high-profile acting gigs.
 His biggest was in 2011 comedy film Anuvahood.
-However, he made his first appearance in film in six years for horror drama Blood Money last year.
+However, he made his first appearance in film in six years for horror drama Blood Money in 2017.

 11Kathryn Prescott as Emily Fitch

 In only her second acting role, Prescott was cast as Emily Fitch in Skins’ second generation.
 Prescott has since continued acting, including roles in Reign and MTV’s teen drama Finding Carter.
-Latest project, comedy drama Dude which was released in 2018, and a role in anthology television series Tell Me a Story.
+Recent projects include comedy drama Dude which was released in 2018, and a role in anthology television series Tell Me a Story.